Saturday, September 1, 2018

 To make the servo arms resilient to crash, cut the spline and partially split the arm to make a torque clutch.
 That way, the clutch slips whenever the impact force is larger than the gears can handle, relieving the gears from damaging forces.
 When dialing the spline position, loosening the arm's fastener screw is unnecessary with such a servo clutch modification.

 When making the slit, do not be conservative.
 As shown in the picture below on the left, when one of the servos' cutting was very conservative, the clutching was overly strong, and a crash damaged the servo's internal gears.
-The correction was liberal cutting to thin the remaining material and make the opening approach the servo rod, as pictured below on the right.
+The correct way was to use the same drill bit to slit through the drilled holes as shown above, and as pictured below on the right.

 The raised rotor requires raised servo arms, which are done by rotating servos to make arms on the upper side of the servos.
 This raises the arms by about 10mm, and then they need to be lowered by 5mm with trimming of the servo rods.
 Here, pictured below, the servo rod is marked with the new servo arm position, and then the original banding (2 sections) is trimmed, and a new banding is made with a plier.